 You can use symbols such as mountains to show something which is very challenging.
 Including pictures is a fun way to bring forth serious topics during business presentations.

 Other Creative Ideas

-In the end, here's one very important tip―for any kind of presentation, have a back-up plan ready.
-If the presentation is on your laptop, keep a back-up on a CD-ROM.
-There can be a system failure at the presentation venue, i.e., the projector might not work or the power lead may become dysfunctional, so you should always keep a contingency plan ready to tackle such last-minute hitches.
-Best of luck!
+One important tip―for any kind of presentation, have a back-up plan ready.
+If the presentation is on the laptop, keep a back-up on a CD-ROM.
+There can be a system failure at the presentation venue, i.e., the projector might not work or the power lead may become dysfunctional, so always keep a contingency plan ready to tackle such last-minute hitches.